 Are you annoying visitors by having icons without labels?

-Here are the latest navigation icons from Tumblr.
-I use Tumblr a few times a week but I still can’t remember what all the icons stand for.
+Here are the some navigation icons from Tumblr.
+I used Tumblr a few times a week, but I still can’t remember what all the icons stand for.
 Inventing new icons and not giving them clear labels just creates ambiguity, confusion and ultimately frustration from a user perspective.
-Many of us have tested the infamous hamburger button and found it inferior to a simple “Menu” label.
+Many of us have tested the infamous hamburger icon and found it inferior to a simple “Menu” label.

 Ok, so labels can have negative associations if they are misleading or inappropriate for the situation.
 But if you are unsure what the best label is then A/B test them to confirm which is most effective.
 Labels can also work to your advantage as vivid descriptive labels can help to create images in our mind that grab out attention and encourage a positive response.
 Buffer has the “Awesome” plan for their more active customers.
 Why use a boring term when you can inspire people.